makrai/notes/yang1810-GEM-param-free-sentence-embed-orth-basis-EMNLP.md

 ## 2.6 OOV

-* we map OOVs to pretrained in-vocabulary words, based on a hash func- tion SHA-256 of its characters
+* we map OOVs to pretrained in-vocabulary words, based on a hash function SHA-256 of its characters

 # 3 Experiments 5